More Free Tutorials

-- Synthetic detergents can be made from petrochemicals,
+Synthetic detergents can be made from petrochemicals,

-- The hydrophobic, long hydrocarbon chain tail of the detergent molecule is attracted to particles of oil or grease by
+soap molecules, generally consist of a hydrophilic head and a hydrophobic tail.
+The hydrophobic, long hydrocarbon chain tail of the detergent molecule is attracted to particles of oil or grease by

-- Synthetic detergents are less sensitive to the effects of calcium and magnesium ions in hard water.
+polar head of the detergent molecule is attracted to water molecules.
+Synthetic detergents are less sensitive to the effects of calcium and magnesium ions in hard water.

-- A number of additives are used to enhance the cleaning ability of detergents.
+A number of additives are used to enhance the cleaning ability of detergents.

-- Branched-chain synthetic detergents are far less biodegradable than continuous-chain synthetic detergents.
+Branched-chain synthetic detergents are far less biodegradable than continuous-chain synthetic detergents.

 Detergents are classified as either: